Diocese of Middlesbrough

 - Admission of a child outside their normal age group

 Parents may seek a place for their child outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
 In addition parents of a Summer born child (born between 1st April and 31st August) may choose not to send their child to school until the September following their 5th birthday and may request that they are admitted out of their normal age group – to reception rather than Year 1.
-If you wish to request admission of a child outside of their normal year group you must contact the school to discuss your request six weeks before the closing date of the admission period for your child’s normal year group.
+If you wish to request admission of a child outside of their normal year group you must contact the school to discuss your request four weeks before the closing date of the admission period for your child’s normal year group.
 If the school agrees to your request you should submit your application in the application window for the deferred year in which you wish your child to be admitted to the school.
-Please note – the deferred application will be considered against all other applications for entry that year based upon a strict application of the admissions criteria and agreement to deferral does not automatically mean your child will be offered a place at school in that year.
+Please note – the deferred application will be considered against all other applications for entry that year based upon a strict application of the admissions criteria and agreement to deferral does not automatically mean your child will be offered a place at the academy in that year.

 Where there are places available for some, but not all applicants within a particular criterion, distance from home address to the school entrance will be the deciding factor, Distance will be measured by the shortest walking route from the front door of the child’s home address (including flats) to the main entrance of the school, [using the Local Authority’s computerised measuring system], with those living closer to the school receiving the higher priority.
+If the admission number is reached at the point at which the next applicant resides in a home equal distance from the last successful place(s) offered, the last place will be offered by drawing lots.
+When the application of this rule would lead to the separation of twins or multiple birth siblings, both (or all) will be admitted.

 Right of Appeal

 If your child has been refused admission, a waiting list is available where priority will be given according to the above criteria based on the information provided at the time of application.
-The waiting list will be open until the end of the Autumn term
+The waiting list will be open until the end of the Autumn term.

 It is very helpful to have an early indication of the number of children to be admitted to the Reception class in the following September.
 However, it must be stressed that formal written applications for admission must be made on the form provided by the Local Authority and returned to them by the stated date.
 Place will then be allocated by strict application of the above criteria, with no reference to the date of application.
-Parents will be notified as to whether or not their child has been allocated a place according to LA timetable.
+Parents will be notified as to whether or not their child has been allocated a place according to the published Local Authority timetable.